1948 Palestine war: Jewish immigration to Palestine

 Zionism formed in Europe as the national movement of the Jewish people.
 It sought to reestablish Jewish statehood in the ancient homeland.
 The first wave of Zionist immigration, dubbed the First Aliyah, lasted from 1882 to 1903.
 Some 30,000 Jews, mostly from the Russian Empire, reached Ottoman Palestine.
 They were driven both by the Zionist idea and by the wave of antisemitism in Europe, especially in the Russian Empire, which came in the form of brutal pogroms.
 They wanted to establish Jewish agricultural settlements and a Jewish majority in the land that would allow them to gain statehood.
-They mostly settled in the sparsely populated lowlands, which were swampy and subjected to Bedouin robbers.

-The Arab inhabitants of Ottoman Palestine who saw the Zionist Jews settle next to them had no national affiliation.
-They saw themselves as subjects of the Ottoman Empire, members of the Islamic community and as Arabs, geographically, linguistically and culturally.
-Their strongest affiliation was their clan, family, village or tribe.
-There was no Arab or Palestinian Arab nationalist movement.
-In the first two decades of Zionist immigration, most of the opposition came from the wealthy landowners and noblemen who feared they would have to fight the Jews for the land in the future.
+The Arab inhabitants of Ottoman Palestine who saw the Zionist Jews of the first aliyah settle next to them were not associated with a national movement at the end of the 19th century.
+Historically, Palestine had never been administered or recognized as a distinct province by any of its Muslim rulers.

+Starting in 1882, the Ottomans issued a stream of prohibitions against Jewish settlement and land purchases in Palestine.
+However, due to the inefficiency of Ottoman bureaucracies, these restriction had little effect.
+Due to bribes, the Ottoman authorities often supported the Jewish settlers in disputes over land and settlement.

-In the beginning of the 20th century, the Jewish population of Ottoman Palestine was between 60,000 and 85,000, two-thirds of them members of the Zionist movement, mostly living in 40 new settlements.
-They encountered very little violence in the form of feuds and conflict over land and resources with their Arab neighbours or criminal activity.
-Between 1909 and 1914, this changed, as Arabs killed 12 Jewish settlement guards and Arab nationalism and opposition to the Zionist enterprise increased.
+Until the 1910s, Zionists encountered little violence, as the Arabs lacked political awareness and were disorganized.
+Between 1909 and 1914, this changed, as Arabs killed 12 Jewish settlement guards and Arab nationalism, and opposition to the Zionist enterprise, increased.
 In 1911, Arabs attempted to thwart the establishment of a Jewish settlement in the Jezreel Valley, and the dispute resulted in the death of one Arab man and a Jewish guard.
-The Arabs called the Jews the "new Crusaders", and anti-Zionist rhetoric flourished.
-Tensions between Arabs and Jews led to violent disturbances on several occasions, notably in 1920, 1921, 1929 and 1936–1939.
+The Arabs called the Jews the "new Crusaders", and anti-Zionist (and, occasionally, anti-Semitic) rhetoric flourished.

-World War I
+World War I and the Balfour Declaration

 During the war, Palestine served as the frontline between the Ottoman Empire and the British Empire in Egypt.
 The war briefly halted Jewish-Arab friction.
 The British invaded the land in 1915 and 1916 after two unsuccessful Ottoman attacks on Sinai.
 They were assisted by the Arab tribes in Hejaz, led by the Hashemites, and promised them sovereignty over the Arab areas of the Ottoman Empire.
-Palestine was omitted from the promise, first planned to be a joint British-French domain, and after the Balfour Declaration in November 1917, a "national home for the Jewish people".
-The decision to support Zionism was driven by Zionist lobbying, led by Chaim Weizmann.
-Many of the British officials who supported the decisions supported Zionism for religious and humanitarian reasons.
-They also believed that a British-backed state would help defend the Suez Canal.
+Palestine was excluded from the promise, initially intended to be a joint British-French domain.

+After the Balfour Declaration in November 1917, it was designated as a "national home for the Jewish people", with the stipulation that "nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine."
+Several factors influenced the decision to support Zionism.
+Zionist lobbying, led by Chaim Weizmann, played a significant role, along with religious and humanitarian motivations.
+The fact that the Arabs of Palestine supported the Ottoman fight against the Allied Powers also contributed.
+Additionally, the British believed that a British-backed state would help defend the Suez Canal.
+At that time, the Arab Hashemites did not seem opposed to Jewish rule over Palestine.